 Navigating relational issues can be a challenging task.
-Family dynamics are incredibly complex, as unique personalities come together, each bringing their own perspectives, circumstances, and problems.
-Occasionally, the outside help of a family counselor is needed to unite these personalities and give clarity to situations-and that's where a Marriage and Family Therapist (MFT) comes into the picture.
+The family system and its dynamics are incredibly complex, as unique personalities come together, each bringing their own perspectives, circumstances, and issues.
+Occasionally, the outside help of a marriage family counselor is needed to unite these personalities and give clarity to situations-and that's where a Marriage and Family Therapist (MFT) can offer help.

 What Is A Marriage And Family Therapist?